The i Paper: 2016–2018

 On 11 February 2016, it was revealed that regional publisher Johnston Press, which owned The Yorkshire Post and The Scotsman, were in the advanced stages of talks to buy the i for around £24 million.
 The acquisition was completed before The Independent became a digital-only publication, and a "significant number" of staff joined the team from The Independent.
 The new editorial team was announced in April 2016 and moved one floor down in Northcliffe House.

 On 30 September 2017, a new, redesigned, version of the weekend edition of the i went on sale, costing 80p.
 This relaunch of the weekend paper saw circulation rise by around 30,000, to around 290,000 of the first edition of the redesigned paper being sold.
 By August 2018, the weekend edition had become the strongest day of trading for the i.

 In December 2017, the owners of the i, Johnston Press, announced the newspaper was bringing in a monthly profit of around £1 million.
-They stated that this was the result of: "Johnston Press management’s strategy of investing in improved content under editor Olly Duff's clear leadership, increased brand awareness, distribution, and advertiser solutions, while delivering efficiencies".
+They stated that this was the result of: "Johnston Press management's strategy of investing in improved content under editor Olly Duff's clear leadership, increased brand awareness, distribution, and advertiser solutions, while delivering efficiencies".
 A February 2018 trading update from parent company Johnston Press stated that the paper held a 20% market share of the 'Quality' weekday market.

-The i website, inews.co.uk, was reported to attract around two million unique viewers at the start of 2018, but that figure had grown 457% by November, with Comscore reporting unique visitors to the website then stood at 5.2 million, surpassing the reach of The Times and Huffington Post UK.
+The i website, inews.co.uk, was reported to attract around two million unique viewers at the start of 2018; that figure had grown 457% by November, with Comscore reporting unique visitors to the website then stood at 5.2 million, surpassing the reach of The Times and Huffington Post UK.